deryckoe/user-toolkit/README.txt

 == Changelog ==

+= 1.2.3 =
+* Fixed styles for switch to previous user modal box

 = 1.2.2 =
 * Fixed the user switch.
 Now is on left when disabled, and in right when enabled.
 * Fixed broken styles on use switch when other plugins are installed.